11/05/09

 500 g green beans

-Heat the remaining oil in the pan and once hot cook the red onion until golden brown.
-After about 8 minutes transfer the onions to the vinegar mixture and then add to the mustard oil.
+Heat the remaining oil in the pan and once hot, cook the thinly sliced red onion until golden brown.
+After approximately 8 minutes, transfer the onions to the vinegar mixture and then add to the mustard seed oil.
+Mix well to combine and set vinaigrette aside.

-Add the beans to a large pot of boiling salted water.
+Trim the green beans and them to a large pot of boiling salted water.
 Cook for 5 minutes and immediately strain and rinse under cold water to stop the cooking.
-Once cool add to the mustard oil and onion mixture and toss adding salt to taste.
+Once cool add to the mustard seed oil and onion mixture and toss adding salt to taste.
 Serve at room temperature.

 A delicious way of preparing green beans!
 I love that combo!br /br /Cheers,br /br /Rosa